haligilliam/Wrangle-OpenStreetMap-Data/README.md

 ```

 # Conclusion
-The data for SeaTac, Washington did not seem to have a ton of errors, but there are some areas that needed some further auditing and cleaning, but I believe that for the purposes of the project, it has been well cleaned.
+The data for SeaTac, Washington did not seem to have a ton of errors, but there are some areas that needed some further auditing and cleaning.
+However, I believe that for the purposes of the project, it has been well cleaned.
 It was interesting to further analyze that the waytag values for the waytag name of "name" held both street addresses, and names of places.
 With a better system in place for accepting user entries, I beleive that the data for both SeaTac, Washington and global would increase in cleanliness!